 For PPP loan forgiveness, you will be required to certify that the documents you submitted are accurate and true and that you will use the loan amount to keep employees working or rehire employees and to make eligible mortgage interest, rent, and utility payments.
 Your lender must decide on the forgiveness within 60 days.

-Any portion of your loan that is not eligible for forgiveness converts into a two-year loan at a 1% interest rate.
+Any portion of your loan that is not eligible for forgiveness converts into a five-year loan at a 1% interest rate.
 Your entire loan starts accumulating interest immediately, so you will also pay interest on the forgivable portion of your loan before it is forgiven.
-There is a six-month grace period before any payments are due.
+There is a 10-month grace period before any payments are due.

 Using your Paycheck Protection Program loan appropriately can help you rescue both your business and your employees to get ready for reopening.